zlogic/matrix-eyes/README.md

     * `image` will output a depth map image; default
     * `stereogram` will output a stereogram image
     * `mesh` will output a 3D [Wavefront OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
-* `stereo-amplitude` specifies the maximuim offset/depth for stereograms (relative to image width); might need to be reduced if most of the image consists of foreground objects
+* `stereo-amplitude` specifies the maximum offset/depth for stereograms (relative to image width); might need to be reduced if most of the image consists of foreground objects

 # Examples